-Bahadur’s essays, reportage and literary criticism have appeared in The New York Times Book Review, The Nation, The Virginia Quarterly Review, Lapham’s Quarterly, Ms., Dissent, Foreign Policy, History Today, The Guardian and the Washington Post, among other publications.
-She was a daily newspaper staff writer for the first decade of her career.
+Gaiutra was a daily newspaper staff writer for the first decade of her career.
 She covered politics and government for the Austin American-Statesman and immigration, courts and the war in Iraq for the Philadelphia Inquirer.
 For her work as a newspaper reporter, she was awarded a Nieman Fellowship at Harvard in 2007-2008.
 She earned a B.A. in English Literature with distinction from Yale University and an M.S. in journalism from Columbia University.